turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 ### Performance Beyond Selectors

-In the early 2000's, how developers structured their CSS selectors could have a big impact on a [page's efficiency](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS).
-Understanding how the browser read through and gave precedence to certain key selectors and over others was a critical skill to have if you wanted your site to work well.
+In the early 2000's, how developers structured their CSS selectors could have a big impact on a page's efficiency.
+Understanding how the browser read through and gave precedence to certain key selectors over others was a critical skill to have if you wanted your site to work well.
 Today, conforming to these guidelines that were intended to optimize page performance allows us to write modular and understandable styles that make it easier and faster for _humans_ to understand our CSS.
 These early best practices are still relevant and useful but there have been advances, [as outlined by Nicole Sullivan here](http://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), that allow us to write CSS in a way that makes the most sense for the site architecture we want rather than what selectors are going to be most efficient to render.

 #### Style Sharing